 - Need positive adult role models.

-Our vision is that even more young people would have the opportunity to test their philanthropic ideas.
-We welcome communities, schools and youth-serving organizations within our grantmaking areas to apply for support to increase the number of young people who can experience the contagious feeling of doing good to help others.
+Our vision is that more young people have the opportunity to test their philanthropic ideas.
+We welcome communities, schools, and youth-serving organizations within our grantmaking areas to send us their proposals for increasing the number of young people who experience the contagious feeling of doing good to help others.

 If you’re ready to share your proposal with us, click here.